 This IRS calls this special status an election for married couples in unincorporated businesses.
 If you aren't sure if you are eligible for this election, check with your tax professional.

 Businesses are set up under state regulations, through the secretary of state for each state, and no state recognizes a "disregarded entity" as a business type.
 Look at each of the legal types of business to see how it compares to the requirements for a disregarded entity:

 - Sole proprietorship, in which you and the business are the same entity.
 The sole prop is taxed on Schedule C, but there is no separate business entity to provide liability protection for you if the business can't pay its bills or gets sued.

 - A multiple-member LLC is registered with the state and this business type provides liability protection, but this entity pays income taxes as a partnership.

-- A partnership, as noted above, is not a disregarded entity (including a limited partnership or limited liability partnership) because partnership taxes are not figured on Schedule C. (Read more about partnership taxes on How a Partnership Pays Income Tax.)
+- A partnership, as noted above, is not a disregarded entity (including a limited partnership or limited liability partnership) because partnership taxes are not figured on Schedule C. Partnerships pay income Taxes in particular ways.

 - A corporation is a separate business entity from the owners, providing liability protection, and it pays taxes on Form 1120.